 This computer will enable you to download the necessary environments, tools, applications, and course materials to engage in classroom exercises, in-class quizzes, midterm and final exams, as well as class and master projects.

 DATA 200, Computational Programming for Data Analytics, is a remedial course in addition to the 10 required courses of the MSDA degree.
 As a remedial course, DATA 200 does not count towards earning your degree.
-The tuition cost of DATA 200 is $2,250 for Special Session students, and the cost will vary for Regular Session students based on the number of units they are taking and their residency status.
+The tuition cost of DATA 200 is $2,700 for Spring 2024.

-You must receive permission from the Program Director/Graduate Advisor of the MSDA program first, and then receive the approval by the Director/Graduate Advisor of the other program.
+You can take a class from another program if you receive the approval by the Director/Graduate Advisor of the other program.

 If you do not attend SJSU in your first term of admission, your status will be cancelled.
 You will need to re-apply through the California State University website to attend SJSU at a future time.
 (Please refer to http://www.sjsu.edu/registrar/faqs/Attendance_and_Policy_FAQs/index.html#q4)